-The 2015 Occupational Therapy Code of Ethics (Code) of the American Occupational Therapy Association (AOTA) is designed to reflect the dynamic nature of the profession, the evolving health care environment, and emerging technologies that can present potential ethical concerns in research, education, and practice.
-AOTA members are committed to promoting inclusion, participation, safety, and well-being for all recipients in various stages of life, health, and illness and to empowering all beneficiaries of service to meet their occupational needs.
-Recipients of services may be individuals, groups, families, organizations, communities, or populations (AOTA, 2014b).
+The 2020 Occupational Therapy Code of Ethics (the Code) of the American Occupational Therapy Association (AOTA) is designed to reflect the dynamic nature of the occupational therapy profession, the evolving health care environment, and emerging technologies that can present potential ethical concerns in practice, research, education, and policy.
+AOTA members are committed to promoting inclusion, participation, safety, and well-being for all recipients of service in various stages of life, health, and illness and to empowering all beneficiaries of service to meet their occupational needs.
+Recipients of services may be persons, groups, families, organizations, communities, or populations (AOTA, 2020).

 The Code is an AOTA Official Document and a public statement tailored to address the most prevalent ethical concerns of the occupational therapy profession.
-It outlines Standards of Conduct the public can expect from those in the profession.
-It should be applied to all areas of occupational therapy and shared with relevant stakeholders to promote ethical conduct.
+It sets forth Core Values and outlines Standards of Conduct the public can expect from those in the profession.
+The Code applies to all occupational therapy personnel1 in all areas of occupational therapy and should be shared with relevant stakeholders to promote ethical conduct.